 The Pet Registry can be found by clicking the icon on the right.

 Please ensure that your cat or dog is, at all times, wearing a collar and tag with your contact details on it.
 When away from home, it is important that your dog is controlled by a leash that it held by a person who can control the dog if necessary.
 Cats should be leashed or contained.
 This will help ensure that your dog or cat does not threaten or harm a person or animal (see dog attacks) and that your dog or cat does not cause a nuisance (see nuisance dogs and cats).

 Click on the topics on the left to find out more about responsible pet ownership.

 Animal Welfare legislation changes

-The Companion Animals and Other Legislation Amendment Bill, introduced in May 2018, would amend the Companion Animals Act 1998 (CA Act) and Prevention of Cruelty to Animals Act 1979 (POCTA).This Bill s the first step in the Companion Animal Welfare Action Plan.
-The Bill will enable the Government to implement its response to the Joint Select Committee on Companion Animal Breeding Practices in NSW.
+The Companion Animals and Other Legislation Amendment Act became law on 6 June 2018.
+The Act amends the Companion Animals Act 1998 (CA Act) and Prevention of Cruelty to Animals Act 1979 (POCTA) and is the first step in the NSW Animal Welfare Action Plan.
+The Act will enable the Government to implement its response to the Joint Select Committee on Companion Animal Breeding Practices in NSW.

-Highlights of the Companion Animals and Other Legislation Amendment Bill
+Highlights of the Companion Animals and Other Legislation Amendment Act

 Managing dangerous dogs

 - A key feature of the Act is changes to better protect the community from dangerous dogs and make it easier for council rangers and enforcement agencies to take action against problem pets and irresponsible pet owners.

 - As a further disincentive to owning problem dogs and encourage dog owners to manage their behaviour, the Act will introduce $195 annual permits for dogs that are of a restricted breed or declared to be dangerous.